alchemycs/alchemycs.github.com/About/index.markdown

 - I also have proficiencies and familiarity with a whole swag of acronyms - if you want to know, just ask!

 ##Contact!
-Please feel free to email me: <alchemist@alchemycs.net.au>
+Please feel free to email me: <developer@yrucalling.me>

 Or send a postcard to:
 PO BOX 1183